iris-hep/iris-hep.github.io/pages/docs/fellow.md

 You can optionally include your linkedin-profile.

+*MAKE SURE YOU INCLUDE THE "---" STRINGS AT THE BEGINNING (above "layout:") AND THE END (elow "linkedin-profile:") OF THE MD FILE (SEE EXAMPLE BELOW)*

 #### Adding multiple projects
 If you are a returning fellow and need to add multiple projects, follow the directions found here to update the markdown file for your page:

   <https://iris-hep.org/docs/fellows_multiple_projects>

 ### Dates
-Date format for start and end dates should be -- YYYY-MM-DD -- i.e. 2021-12-31
+Date format for start and end dates should be -- YYYY-MM-DD -- i.e. 2024-12-31

 ```yml